shammun/clim_680_hw/index.md

 cbar.ax.tick_params(labelsize=10)  # Adjust font size of colorbar labels

 # Add title to the map
-ax.set_title('Regression between DMI(IOD) and Temperature Anomalies', fontsize=14, pad=20)
+ax.set_title('Regression between DMI (IOD) and Temperature Anomalies', fontsize=14, pad=20)
 plt.savefig('regression_temp_anom_DMI.png', dpi=300, bbox_inches='tight')
 plt.show()
   </code>
 </pre>

-Similar to correlation sgnificance map, we can see that Northeast and Northwest of China, south of India, Kazakhstan, Uzbekistan and East of Mongolia have high positive regression coefficient, that means as DMI increases or as sea surface temperature (SST) increases, temperature in these areas also increase.
+Similar to the correlation significance map, we can see that the northeast and northwest of China, south of India, Kazakhstan, Uzbekistan, and east of Mongolia have a high positive regression coefficient, which means that as DMI increases or as sea surface temperature (SST) increases, temperature in these areas also increases.
 Similarly, as SST decreases, temperature also decreases in these areas.
-We can also observe that for Philipines, north west part of Thailand, northern part of Vietnam and Papua New Guinea, the value of regression coefficient is negative and significant.
-For these areas, if SST goes up (positive IOD), temperature increases and likewise; if SST goes down (negative IOD), temperature goes up in these areas.
+We can also observe that for the Philippines, the north-west part of Thailand, the northern part of Vietnam, and Papua New Guinea, the value of the regression coefficient is negative and significant.
+For these areas, if SST goes up (positive IOD), temperature increases, and likewise, if SST goes down (negative IOD), temperature goes up in these areas.

 ### Results